Cameron Diaz 'Very Happy Living a Quiet Life' with Benji Madden, Says Source

 Cameron Diaz is loving her life outside the Hollywood spotlight.

-The actress, 45, and her husband, former Good Charlotte rocker Beji Madden, “are great,” says a source.
+The actress, 45, and her husband, former Good Charlotte rocker Benji Madden, “are great,” says a source.
 “They are both very happy living the quiet life.”

 Diaz, who wed the musician, 39, in 2015, hasn’t appeared in a movie since the 2014 remake of Annie.
 But the source says, “The quiet life she lives now with Benji, she wanted for a long time.”